hotwaxlab/ocellight-perception-bustier/firmware/README.md

 1. Apply an overall brightness modifier to all pixels, according to the position of the brightness potentiometer
 1. Drive each LED accordingly

+The firmware is typically run in standalone mode, with no data transfer to or from the outside world apart from the sensors, LEDs, and brightness control.
-If serial communication is enabled, the firmware can communicate key operational parameters to a debugger/monitor, and an external user can query and modify the firmware’s behavior.
+However, if serial communication is enabled in the firmware, key operational parameters can be communicated to a debugger/monitor at runtime via the MCU’s USB port, and an external user can query and modify the firmware’s behavior.

 All sensing and recording is local and short-term.
 There is no long-term data logging, wireless transmission, etc.